-- You need to be in PGM/PRV mode to be able to use the TAKE key on the Remote Panel to insert a clip. - Depending on what is selected in the Setup menu, on page 4.1 Insert in Playlist setting (F5), the clip will be inserted before or after this selected position.
+- You need to be in PGM/PRV mode to be able to use the TAKE key on the Remote Panel to insert a clip. - Depending on what is selected for the Insert in playlist parameter in the Operational Setup menu (p.3.1 F6), the clip will be inserted before or after this selected position.